 - Fresh thyme sprigs, for garnish (optional)

-- 5. In the same skillet set over medium heat, fry the bacon until crisp, 5 to 10 minutes.
+- In the same skillet set over medium heat, fry the bacon until crisp, 5 to 10 minutes.
 Drain on paper towels and, when cool, chop coarsely.
 Pour off all but 1 tablespoon drippings and reserve for another use.
 To the drippings in the skillet add the remaining 2 tablespoons olive oil.
 Place the skillet over medium heat, and when hot, add the sweet potatoes and onion and sauté, stirring, until softened, 7 to 8 minutes.
 Season the vegetables with salt and spoon them over the chicken.
 Sprinkle with the bacon.
-(The casserole can be prepared up to this point 1 day ahead.
-Cool, cover, and refrigerate.
-Let it set at room temperature for 30 minutes before proceeding.)

-- 6. In a medium saucepan over medium heat, melt the butter.
+- In a medium saucepan over medium heat, melt the butter.
 Add the flour and cook, stirring constantly, for 1 1/2 to 2 minutes.
 Gradually whisk in the milk and the reserved 1 teaspoon of seasoning.
 Bring the mixture to a gentle boil, whisking constantly, and cook until it thickens enough to coat the back of a spoon, about 3 minutes from the time the sauce begins to boil.
 The sauce will be quite thick.
 Taste the sauce and season with salt if needed.
-(You can cool, cover, and refrigerate the sauce separately for up to 1 day.
-Gently reheat over low temperature before proceeding.)
 Dab the sauce over the ingredients in the casserole and sprinkle with the Gruyère.
 Cover the casserole loosely with a sheet of foil.

 Fall is a favorite time of year at my house, and this chicken, sweet potato, and bacon casserole is worthy of a showing on our autumn table.
 The instructions are clear, the process simple, and the ingredients delicious and readily available.
 These are all important to me when I make a casserole.

 This casserole is addicting.
 I was hoping to have a little left-over for the next day’s lunch, but no luck.
-Everyone loved it and it did not survive the evening.
+Everyone loved it and it didn’t survive the evening.

 Everyone agreed that this chicken, sweet potato, and bacon recipe is a wonderful dish with a great combination of flavors.
 I love how this recipe uses the same pan instead of messing up a lot of dishes.